 helm show values gloo-platform/gloo-platform --version $UPGRADE_VERSION > all-values.yaml

-4. Make any changes that you want by editing your control-plane.yaml and data-plane.yaml Helm values files or preparing the --set flags.
+5. Make any changes that you want, such as modifications required for breaking changes or to enable new features, by editing your mgmt-plane.yaml and data-plane.yaml Helm values files or preparing the --set flags.
 If you do not want to use certain settings, comment them out.

 1. Apply the Gloo custom resource definitions (CRDs) for the upgrade version in the management cluster.